 The Organization provides parking areas for team member convenience.
 Only vehicles bearing an Organization tag will be permitted to park in the team member lots.
-Parking tags may be obtained from the Human Resources Department.
-The Organization will not assume more piblical for demands on losses that assume an Organization
+Parking tags may be obtained from the Human

+Resources Department.
+The Organization will not assume responsibility for damages or losses that occur on Organization property.